wjabrac/agent-mono/README.md

 export POLICY_ENGINE_ENABLED=true
 ```

 Risky tools run in a sandboxed subprocess on POSIX systems.
+On non-POSIX
-Set `ALLOW_UNSAFE_SANDBOX=1` to bypass isolation and execute them directly.
+platforms tools are denied unless `ALLOW_UNSAFE_SANDBOX=1` is set, in which case
-On non-POSIX platforms the sandbox is otherwise unavailable.
+a warning is printed and the tool executes without isolation.

 See [docs/quickstart.md](docs/quickstart.md) for more examples.